 Gift Aid allows us to reclaim from the Government the tax that you have already paid on your membership subscriptions and donations.
 If all our members agreed to Gift Aid we could claim millions of pounds more each year - vital extra funds that would help us in our important work.

-To make your subscription worth even more to us, all you need to do is download the declaration form and return it to:
+To make your subscription worth even more to us, all you need to do is download the declaration form below and return it to:

 The National Trust